 The specified module could not be found.

 This happens if Windows Photo Gallery was earlier the default image editor before upgrading to Windows 7.
-In Windows 7, certain features of the Windows Photo Gallery are cut down and it’s named as Windows Photo Viewer.
-Also PhotoViewer.dll and other files are moved to the "C:\Program Files\Windows Photo Viewer" folder.
+In Windows 7, certain features of the Windows Photo Gallery are cut down and it’s named Windows Photo Viewer.
+Also, PhotoViewer.dll and other files are moved to the “C:\Program Files\Windows Photo Viewer” folder.

 2. Adjust Exposure